Rikan-Saha/Rikan-Saha/README.md

 ### Own Projects
 - Built a Chrome extension that summarizes webpage content and provides a dynamic Q&A feature using Hugging Face models, optimizing speed, accuracy, and user experience.
 [Link](https://github.com/Rikan-Saha/Artificial-Intelligence)
+- Market Regime Analysis and Detection using clustering technique.
+[Link]()

 ### College Projects